 Outstanding Book Award

-Recipient: Ezekiel Dixon-Roman (University of Pennsylvania)
+Recipient: Leilani Sabzalian (University of Oregon)

 The Outstanding Book Award was established to acknowledge and honor the year’s best book-length publication in education research and development.